Apurva021/summarize-gpt/readme.md

 ### Installing summarize-gpt

+You can add the extension from [chrome web store](https://chromewebstore.google.com/detail/fcpgdlnekpdnajmgkchjdnmfnangcecp?hl=en-GB).
+Or follow the steps below

 - Clone/Download this repo
 - Go to the Extensions page by entering ```chrome://extensions``` in a new tab.
 - Enable Developer Mode by clicking the toggle switch next to Developer mode